chaostoolkit/chaostoolkit-documentation/sources/deployment/k8s/operator.md

 It is deployed via typical Kubernetes [manifests][] which need to be applied via [Kustomize][], the native configuration manager.

+!!! warning
+    Only Kustomize 3.x is currently supported.

 [manifests]: https://github.com/chaostoolkit-incubator/kubernetes-crd/tree/master/manifests
 [Kustomize]: https://kustomize.io/